nicodigital/minimal-cms/README.md

 6. Create users in the `users` directory.
 Here is documentation: https://github.com/jenstornell/knock#create-a-user
 7. Begin creating collections and adding content.
 You only have to duplicate the "demo" directory, inside the collections directory and rename it with the name of the new collection.

+## Environment Configuration and Security

+### .env File Location (Recommended Practice)

+For security reasons, your `.env` file should be placed **outside the public web root**.
+This prevents sensitive environment variables (API keys, database credentials, etc.) from being accessible via the browser.

+**How Minimal CMS handles this:**
+- In development (localhost), the `.env` file is loaded from the same directory as the CMS (`content/.env`).
+- In production, the system automatically looks for the `.env` file **one level above** the web root (e.g., `/home/user/.env` if your site is in `/home/user/public_html`).

+**Why?**
+Placing `.env` outside the public directory ensures that even if your web server is misconfigured, the file cannot be downloaded or exposed.

+> **Tip:** Always keep your `.env` file outside any directory that is directly accessible from the web for maximum security.

 ## Security Configuration

 Minimal CMS requires proper `.htaccess` configuration to ensure both security and functionality.
 The included `.htaccess` file contains several important security measures: